filecoin-project/lotus-docs/content/en/storage-providers/setup/configuration.md

  export FIL_PROOFS_USE_MULTICORE_SDR=1
  ```

  Depending on your GPU, you might want to experiment with the optional `BELLMAN_CPU_UTILIZATION` variable to designate a proportion of the multi-exponentiation calculation to be moved to a CPU in parallel to the GPU.
-This is an effort to keep all the hardware occupied, but omitting this environment variable might also be optimal.
+But omitting this environment variable is probably optimal if you have a newer GPU card.

  ```shell
  # See https://github.com/filecoin-project/bellman
  export BELLMAN_CPU_UTILIZATION=0.875
  ```

 The interval must be a number between `0` and `1`.
 The value `0.875` is a good starting point, but you should experiment with it if you want an optimal setting.
-Different hardware setups will result in different values being optimal.

 The Lotus Miner configutation is created after the [initialization step]({{< relref "../../storage-providers/setup/initialize/" >}}) during setup and placed in `~/.lotusminer/config.toml` or `$LOTUS_MINER_PATH/config.toml` when defined.